Table of Contents

 Press the "Continue" button to proceed.

-13. Customize the "Upload File" (i.e translation file) as seen below and then press the "Continue" button to proceed:
+13. Customize the "Upload File" (i.e., translation file) as seen below and then press the "Continue" button to proceed:

 Upload-file-set-up-action.jpg#asset:9644

-Note that the "Filename" is customizable with a mix of text and predefined variables.
-Always use the predefined variables if you wish to use this zap for all of the resources in a given project.
-The "Filename of the file:" parameter uses the resource slug of the source file.
-If you are unhappy with the resource slug, then change it in Transifex by following the instructions indicated here (Note: these instructions are for changing a category, but a slug is changed from the same popup).
+If you are not satisfied with the resource slug, you can change it in Transifex by following the instructions indicated here (Note: these instructions are for changing a category, but a slug is changed from the same popup).

-Further Reading
+Additional Reading

 Did this answer your question?